 No one wants to spend all their holiday time on the road anyway, so a short road trip with just a few destinations is simple and manageable.
 Stick to destinations that are no more than a few hours apart, eliminating the pressure of feeling like you need to rush.
 You can pull over for a while if you need to and you will have more time to relax in your cosy hotel or with a warm drink than out on the road in miserable conditions.

 You could definitely take these trips using the train too of course and if this is a solo trip for you then I’d definitely recommend that instead of driving.
 But if you are travelling in a group or want a little more comfort then having your own car is always nice.
 Plus, driving gives you the added freedom of being able to come and go as you please and getting to smaller towns or villages is considerably less hassle.

 These mini road trips are centred around the best Christmas markets in Europe, a highlight of travelling in December.
 With these destination combinations, you get the big city attractions and bustling Christmas markets of a capital city, in contrast to a more intimate, relaxing, smaller destination.
 I then suggest adding a small town or village to your road trip itinerary or somewhere a little off the beaten path to mix things up a bit.

 This is how I like to plan all of my trips.
 I choose places that might be in the same region but maybe with a different culture or language plus somewhere smaller but intriguing and rarely talked about.
-Put together, you have a memorable holiday itinerary and in this case, a fun Christmas road trip and festive market tour.
+Put together, you have a memorable holiday itinerary and in this case, a fun Christmas road trip or an alternative Christmas market tour.